teephan91/teephan91.github.io/README.md

 ## Installation & Set Up
 1. You have to fork this repo first.
 Github has a their own [step-by-step guide with pictures to follow along](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository).
-    - Note: You have the option of changing the name of your forked repo.
+- **Note**: You have the option of changing the name of your forked repo.
 2. And to have all the files locally on your computer, open Terminal -> change the current directory to the directory you want to put this forked repo.
 Then, enter the command line below:
 ```
 git clone https://github.com/[your-username]/teephan91.github.io.git
 ```

-    - Note: If you change the name of your forked repo, replace 'teephan91.github.io.git' with '[your-forked-repo-name].git'.
+- **Note**: If you change the name of your forked repo, replace 'teephan91.github.io.git' with '[your-forked-repo-name].git'.
 Github will automatically do this for you when you copy the link.
 3. Finally, change to your new forked repo directory.
 ```
 cd teephan91.github.io